roboquant avatar

 ...

 All source code is written in Kotlin, so there are no Java or other language source files.
-Roboquant uses Maven for the build process and includes a Maven wrapper (mvnw) to ensure optimal compatability between environments.
+Roboquant uses Maven for the build process and includes a Maven wrapper (mvnw) to ensure optimal compatibility between environments.
 Building the libraries locally is as easy as running a single command:

 ./mvnw install

-The following script shows how to get everything build based on a clean Ubuntu 22.04 installation (like the one you can select when starting an AWS EC2 instance)
+The following script shows how to get everything to build based on a clean Ubuntu 22.04 installation (like the one you can select when starting an AWS EC2 instance)

 sudo apt update -y